 - Daily participation in rounds with the team of doctors and nurses caring for your baby

-- Private rooms with comfortable rockers where we teach you to rock your child safely and comfortably, when you are both ready
+- Private rooms with comfortable rockers where we teach you to care for your child safely and comfortably, when you are both ready

-- Breastfeeding support and a donor milk program
+- Extensive Breastfeeding support and a donor milk program

 - Child development specialists who will evaluate and design therapies to help your baby, when ready